-The Orchard and Cider Mill at Middle Littleton
+The Orchard and Apple Press at Middle Littleton

 Middle Littleton Tithe Barn, Worcestershire, has received funding from the Copella Plant & Protect campaign to establish a new orchard - planting over 50 English Apple trees including local varieties.

-Two cider mills, complete with their milling equipment exist today in Middle Littleton, although they are no longer in use.
-One these is part of the outbuildings of the Tithe Barn while the other is attached to a house in West Side.
+Two apple presses, complete with their milling equipment exist today in Middle Littleton, although they are no longer in use.
+One of these is part of the outbuildings of the Tithe Barn while the other is attached to a house in West Side.
 Local brewing of beer, as well as cider making, was important to a small village community.

 The orchard, owned by the National Trust, has been awarded funding from the campaign, which aims to reverse the disappearance of the English Apple following the news that UK orchards have declined by 95% in the last 40 years.